Skip to main content

 However, regardless of cost if your organisation follows the energy-saving recommendations that an audit brings, your cost reductions on your energy bill will likely outweigh the cost of performing ESOS.
 The UK government has estimated organisations performing ESOS could save 13.5 times the actual cost of the energy audit.

-An ESOS assessment must be conducted every 4 years and we are now in phase 3 of the four yearly cycle.
+An ESOS assessment must be conducted every 4 years and we have just completed phase 3 of the four yearly cycle.

 The original timeframes of the ESOS are in the table below when the scheme was launched in 17 July 2014.